sunnychase/fred-plots/README.md

-# Economic Indicators Visualization Script
+# FRED Economic Data Chart Visualization Script

 This script retrieves and visualizes economic indicators using the FRED API.
 You can customize it further based on your specific needs or preferences.